 Plausible is here to provide you all the valuable website traffic insights at a glance while respecting the privacy of your visitors, being compliant with GDPR, CCPA and other privacy regulations, and without compromising the user experience.

-Do you have a website or a blog?
+Do you have a website or a business?
 Give Plausible a chance.
-Sign up for a 30-day unlimited-use free trial with no obligations and explore our simple and privacy-friendly website analytics dashboard.
+Sign up for a 30-day free trial with no obligations and explore our simple and privacy-friendly website analytics dashboard.

 You can even import your historical Google Analytics stats into Plausible.